geosolutions-it/doc-geonode/index.rst

 From here you can browse the documentation relative to the GeoNode Training Documentation.

-.. hint:: An Ubuntu 14.04 based Virtual Machine, containing the base packages and data for the execution of the workshop exercises, is available for download `here <https://www.dropbox.com/s/sucj3pb36qqhav3/GeoNode%20-%20Training%20-%20v1.4.zip?dl=0>`_
+.. hint:: An Ubuntu 16.04.2 Desktop 32-bit based Virtual Machine, containing the base packages and data for the execution of the workshop exercises, is available for download `here <https://www.dropbox.com/sh/c7ktjfb4puux058/AAClyyjj-QohuaZp6uy0sYDaa?dl=0>`_
-    The Virtual Machine can be launched through `VirtualBox <https://www.virtualbox.org/>`_ or `VMWare Player <http://www.vmware.com/>`_ binaries.
+    The Virtual Machine can be launched through `VirtualBox <http://download.virtualbox.org/virtualbox/5.1.22/>`_ binaries.

     The users to be used with the Virtual Machine are: